caninereason/wink/README.md

     - When the user completes an order, it would be good User experience, if they receieved an email with their order confirmation.

 - Register a user account using social media
-    - User being able to create an account via social media, e.g. facebook, twitter etc. This would be good user experience, as users can create accounts very quickly and also offered marketing oppportunities for Highlands Adventures.
+    - User being able to create an account via social media, e.g. facebook, twitter etc. This would be good user experience, as users can create accounts very quickly and also offered marketing oppportunities for Wink.
 - Payment via ApplePay, Pay Pal etc
     - Currently payment is card only.
 It would be good to offer more methods of payment to the user to improve user experience.